ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 #### Synopsis

 The `_FORTIFY_SOURCE` macro enables a set of extensions to the GNU C library (glibc) that enable checking at entry points of a number of functions to immediately abort execution when it encounters unsafe behavior.
 A key feature of this checking is validation of objects passed to these function calls to ensure that the call will not result in a buffer overflow.
 This relies on the compiler being able to compute the size of the protected object at compile time.
-A full list of these functions is maintained in the GNU C Library manual[^28]:
+A full list of these functions is maintained in the GNU C Library manual[^glibc-fortification]:

 > memcpy, mempcpy, memmove, memset, strcpy, stpcpy, strncpy, strcat, strncat, sprintf, vsprintf, snprintf, vsnprintf, gets